urtuteja/Language-as-Data/Contextualized Vectors/README.md

-This folder contains all the materials used for the Contextualized Vectors Analysis .
+This folder contains all the materials used for the contextualized vectors analysis .

 The complete code is available in the Jupyter Notebook Contextualized_Vectors.ipynb.